ankurmcw/apps/multi-authenticator/README.md

 * A custom filter is registered to perform the following.
   * Intercept the request.
   * Retrieve platform name from the request URI.
-  * Lookup the authorization scheme registered for the platform in the application properties.
+  * Lookup the authentication scheme registered for the platform in the application properties.
   * Retrieve the specific bean from the BeanFactory.
   * Validate the authorization token received in the header.